digital-fabric/modulation/README.md

 ## Known limitations and problems

 - Modulation is (probably) not production-ready.
-- Modulation might cause a mess if used to require gems.
 - Modulation probably doesn't play well with `Marshal`.
 - Modulation probably doesn't play well with code-analysis tools.
 - Modulation doesn't play well with rdoc/yard.